Blynx03/silya/README.md

 # Silya E-Commerce Website

-Silya is a complete front-end e-commerce website designed for buying chairs.
+Silya is a complete front-end E-commerce website designed for buying chairs.
 The website includes various features such as a home page, product gallery, contact form, login/signup functionality, and a seamless checkout process.

 ## Table of Contents